Optimized websites score well across hundreds of Google ranking factors.

-A web search for “HTML Minification” will return several web pages that will allow to copy-and-paste your HTML code into the web page’s form and perform automatic minification with the click of a button.
+A web search for “HTML Minification” will return several web page that will allow to copy-and-paste your HTML code into the web page’s form and perform automatic minification with the click of a button.
 However, you should take precautions to ensure that you are not dumping your code onto a spoofed site lest a hacker copy your code.

 Many web hosts will allow you to “minify” entire code files as well.
 By using a compression tool such as GZip, you can reduce the size of code files such as HTML and CSS files, then upload the zipped file to the host.
-You will need to coordinate with the web host to ensure that the host can read the compressed code, but this can reduce web page loading speeds when the code files are larger than 150 bytes.
+You will need to coordinate with the web host to ensure that the host can read the compressed code, but this can reduce web page speed/site speed when the code files are larger than 150 bytes.
 Note, however, that attempting to compress image files with file-compressing software is not recommended; continue to use image-reducing tools for GIFs, JPGs, PNGs, and similar image files.

 AMP is an acronym for Accelerated Mobile Pages.

 The purpose of AMP is to apply code optimizations that specifically benefit performance on mobile devices.
 The emphases are on removing or reducing the number of elements that are either completely incompatible with mobile devices or are more unwieldy on a mobile device than on a laptop or desktop computer.
 Google prioritizes AMP-optimized mobile sites by designating them as “Top Stories.”

 AMP’s online tutorial can help code-savvy web admins manually apply AMP principles to optimize their mobile sites and increase the chances of the site being identified as AMP-optimized.